Immune system – the primary defense mechanism

 The innate immune system

 Humans and animals are born with the innate immune system.
 Its primary purpose is to prevent the spread of harmful agents by attacking them with cells such as scavenger cells called phagocytes (or macrophages) and releasing numerous molecules (e.g., signaling molecules, antiviral compounds) that further assist and regulate the innate immune response.
 The innate immune system is the first to respond when it finds an invader.
 The line of defense includes the skin, the eye's cornea, and the mucous membrane that lines the respiratory, gastrointestinal, and genitourinary tracts.
-These physical barriers protect the body against harmful germs, parasites, or cells (such as cancer).
-If the pathogen manages to pass the innate immune system, the adaptive immunity kicks in.
+These physical barriers protect the body against harmful germs and parasites.
+If the pathogen manages to pass the innate immune system, the adaptive immunity kicks in.8

 The adaptive immune system

 The adaptive immune system develops during its lifetime in response to exposure to infections and toxins.
-Together with the innate system, it produces unique proteins (called antibodies) to recognize and kill harmful agents with which the body has previously come into contact.
+It helps recognize and kill harmful agents by producing unique proteins called antibodies.
 These antibodies are made by B lymphocytes cells after the body has been exposed to the intruder.
 The adaptive immune system is constantly learning and adapting, and therefore, the body can also fight bacteria or viruses that change over time.
-It builds up a library of antibodies to different pathogens, sometimes called immunological memory.
+It builds up a library of antibodies to different pathogens, called immunological memory.9

-Both immune responses are interconnected and play a critical role in defense against infections.
+Both parts of the immune system are interconnected and play a critical role in defense against infections.

 The effects of a strong immune system